Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Experiments

 For this, we artificially introduce unobserved confounding as follows: In the training dataset, we randomly drop $60\%$ of the untreated patients whose diastolic blood pressure is larger than the average, as well as $60\%$ of the patients who received aspirin and whose blood pressure is lower than average.
 Then, we remove the diastolic blood pressure variable.
 Thereby, we introduce \emph{unobserved} confounding in the training dataset.

-\textbf{Results:} We report the estimated improvement of the TD outcome of all methods over the randomized policy in Figure~\ref{fig:rwd_results}.
-Here, we vary the sensitivity parameter for both the method by \citet{Kallus.2018c,Kallus.2021d} and our method.
+\textbf{Results:} We report the estimated improvement of the TD outcome of all methods over the randomized policy in Figure~\ref{fig:rwd_results}. \rebuttal{We report regret relative to a fully randomized (RCT) policy because, under unobserved confounding, it is the only baseline whose value remains identified and therefore provides a neutral, assumption-free reference point for evaluating policy improvement.} Here, we vary the sensitivity parameter for both the method by \citet{Kallus.2018c,Kallus.2021d} and our method.
 Our method performs best at $\Gamma=24$.
-Further, our method has the overall best treatment strategy, whereas all baselines fail to improve upon the randomized policy.
-Importantly, our method is stable for different parameterizations of $\Gamma$, which again confirms the effectiveness of our method.
+Further, our method has the overall best treatment strategy. \rebuttal{Only for very small $\Gamma$, the performance of our method deteriorates -- this is expected, as it does not guard against unobserved confounding and is therefore biased, and in contrast to standard methods, requires estimation of more complex nuisance functions.
+The baseline performance is generally poor.
+Specifically, we observe a similar pattern for the method by \citet{Kallus.2018c,Kallus.2021d} as in the robustness analysis; it only optimizes against a baseline policy, and quickly reverts to it as $\Gamma$ increases (see Supplement~\ref{appendix:kz_comparison})}.
+In contrast, our method is highly stable for appropriate parameterizations of $\Gamma$, which confirms the effectiveness of our method, and shows its applicability to medical scenarios.

-\textbf{Conclusion:} We develop a novel statistically efficient estimator for sharp bounds on the value function under unobserved confounding.
-Our results provide a principled way for reliable decision-making from observational data.
+\textbf{Conclusion:} We develop a novel semi-parametrically efficient estimator for sharp bounds on the value function under unobserved confounding.
+Our results provide a principled way for reliable decision-making from observational data, and show that robust policy learning can improve decision-making in sensitive applications such as healthcare.

-\textbf{Impact statement:} Our work takes an important step toward reliable policy learning under unobserved confounding by providing a statistically efficient and robust estimator.
-However, the inherent challenges of partial identification remain: any method in this setting is limited by what can be inferred from observed data.
-While our approach mitigates instability and optimally balances robustness with efficiency, causal inference under unobserved confounding remains a fundamentally hard problem.
-Nevertheless, our results offer a strong foundation for advancing confounding-robust decision-making in safety-critical applications such as medicine.